How To Hire Roofing Sales People

 Through the years, it has been my experience that most roofing companies lose 90% of the people they hire beyond their original core group.

-If a roofing company goes into a storm with 3 solid sales people and add 10 new sales people, they’ll only have a total of 4… or maybe 5 sales people after a few months in to the storm.
+If a roofing company goes into a storm with 3 solid sales people and add 10 new sales people, they’ll only have a total of 4… or maybe 5 sales people after a few months into the storm.

 Of those 5 sales people, 1 of them will sell 60% to 80% of all the deals.